Shreyasc27/KotlinNotes/Section_6_Loops&If&When&TryCatch&Expression.md

 ### 55. The If Expression
 * `If` can evaluate to a value.
 * `Iternary Operator` does not exist in Kotlin.
 * When `If` is to be used as an expression there has to be both if and else.
+* `When` should be exhaustive.
+It should have necessary Else branch.
 ```
 fun main(args: Array<String>){